 This is quite similar to pop, but it works on the lower end of the array.

-You can pass to it a single scalar value, and then that value will become the first element of the array.
+You can pass it a single scalar value, which will become the first element of the array.
 Or, as in the second example, you can pass a second array and then the elements of this second array (@others in our case) will be copied to the beginning of the main array (@names in our case) moving the other elements to higher indexes.

 my @names = ('Foo', 'Bar'); unshift @names, 'Moo'; print "@names\n"; # Moo Foo Bar my @others = ('Darth', 'Vader'); unshift @names, @others; print "@names\n"; # Darth Vader Moo Foo Bar